 The TRINIDAT project is part of Clean Sky2 Fast Rotor Craft (CS2 FRC) and addresses the Next Generation Civil Tilt Rotor (NGCTR) configuration.
-The TRINIDAT project started at 1 February 2019 and will last until 31 January 2022.
+The TRINIDAT project started at 1 February 2019 and ended at 30 April 2022.

 The NGCTR configuration is being developed by Leonardo Helicopters.
 The main benefit of the NGCTR configuration is that it offers reduced travel time on short and medium distances up to 500 nautical miles (approx. 1000 km), as shown in the figures below.

 The engine intake has a rather complex shape due to the tilting rotor head concept of the NGCTR configuration.
 The intake duct changes from an elliptical cross-section to an annular cross-section of the Air Intake Plane (AIP) for the engine, as shown in the picture below.

 The TRINIDAT project addresses the aerodynamic characterization of the intake geometry (as supplied by Leonardo Helicopters) and optimization of the intake duct geometry (within certain given geometric constraints) by using CFD (Computational Fluid Dynamics) based optimization tools.
 The objective of the optimization study is to improve the flow steadiness and uniformity at the Air Intake Plane of the engines such as to comply with the requirements put forward by the engine manufacturer.
 The initial characterization and optimization will rely on dedicated CFD studies.
 The final validation will be made with full size model tests in the DNW-LLF 6×6 wind tunnel, allowing reliable testing at full scale Mach and Reynolds conditions.
 A sketch of the model in the wind tunnel is shown below.